creativenest-sa/showcase/README.md

 ## The algorithm

-This is a **Nearest Centroid Classifier** — each mood is pinned at a point on the plane, the user's answers produce a coordinate, and the closest pin wins.
+This is a 2D **Nearest Centroid Classifier** — each mood is pinned at a point on the plane, the user's answers produce a coordinate, and the closest pin wins.
 No training data, no learning phases, no special cases.
-Just geometry.

 ---